ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 Most business have some fundamental processes they follow to achieve their business outcome.
 They typically have been working that way for years.
 They will have adopted technology over the last few decades and used it to facilitate how they work.
-They may have implemented CRM or ERP systems, perhaps websites with online ordering capability, or digital payment and receipt capabilities.
+They may have got CRM or ERP systems, perhaps websites with online ordering capability, or digital payment and receipt capabilities.

 Through the last 5 or 6 decades there was a swing from custom software, which was the only choice in the early decades of computing, to commerical off the shelf software (COTS).

 This shift to off the shelf software has made a culture that 'the Business' does the business, and IT just supports them in various ways, desktop support, Office productivity software, application management, and software development.
 (Perhaps replace Chargeback IT with elevation of CIO position to C-Suite) Chargeback IT models have reinforced this idea, that Business and IT are seperate, independent concerns.

-The business asks for software to meet its requirements, IT gets tasked with a project to meet that requirement, either with COTS, or custom software.
+The business asks for software to meet its requirements, IT gets tasked with a project to meet those requirements, either with COTS, or custom software.
-Even as, more recently in this more digtal age, the pendulum has been swinging back towards the side of custom software over COTS, it's IT that has taken on the increase Software Engineering work because it's "technical stuff, not business stuff".
+Even as, more recently in this more digtal age, the pendulum has been swinging back towards the side of custom software over COTS, it's IT that has taken on the increase in Software Engineering work because it's "technical stuff, not business stuff".

 The Digital Transformation pressures businesses are feeling now are increasing.
-The pace of technology revolution is ever increasing Consumer (and employee) expectations are constantly rising thanks to trends like the "consumerization of IT" and Intelligent Enterprise.
+The pace of technology revolution is ever increasing as consumer (and employee) expectations are constantly rising thanks to trends like the "consumerization of IT" and Intelligent Enterprise.
-Business now have agility challenges, they need to adapt to the evolving demographics - millenials.Those that can't adapt fast enough are losing relevance, and some are even dying.
+Businesses now have agility challenges, they need to adapt to the evolving demographics - millenials.
+Those that can't adapt fast enough are losing relevance, and some are even dying.

-A natural consequence of the contention between businesses wanting change and IT wanting stability, supportability, platform re-use etc has been "Shadow IT".
-This is the practice of Business groups creating their own pockets of 'IT'.
+A natural consequence of the contention between businesses wanting change and IT wanting stability, supportability, platform re-use et.c has been "Shadow IT" -- the practice of Business groups creating their own pockets of 'IT' as a response to a lack of responsiveness from their own IT department.
-Buying Cloud and SaaS platforms that enable them to get software without traditional IT concerns, like infratructure or procurement.
+Shadow IT has been further enabled by Cloud and SaaS platforms that allow businesses to get software without traditional IT concerns, like infratructure or procurement.
-Shadow IT is almost always frowned upon as its dangerous/disruptive/insecure/badly managed, and normally ends up being merged into the traditional IT groups, or replaced with the ordained enterprise solution eventually.
+However, shadow IT is almost always frowned upon as its dangerous/disruptive/insecure/badly managed, and normally ends up being merged into the traditional IT groups, or replaced with the ordained enterprise solution.

 ## Whats the Desire